 Best Ways to Carry Cash While Traveling

 Carrying large sums of cash while traveling is never a good idea, as there is always a risk of a misplaced wallet or theft.
-Tourists are easy targets and if you are not careful, pickpockets or petty thieves would steal your valuables from under your nose.
+Tourists are easy targets and if you are not careful, pickpockets or petty thieves will steal your valuables from under your nose.
 Nothing can ruin plans faster than losing your cash.
 So, always carry a variety of payment options with you when traveling, including debit/credit cards, forex cards, travelers’ cheques, and cash.
-More and more people are opting for forex or travel card in recent times.
+More and more people are opting for forex or travel cards in recent times.
 These cards allow you to load the desired amount of foreign currency before you leave your country.
 This way you can avoid international transaction fees that are usually levied by credit and debit cards.

 Depending on how and where you are traveling, you are usually required to carry some cash with you.
-In most western countries, digital payment is widely accepted; but you still need to keep some local currency for local transport, tips, and emergencies.
+In most Western countries, digital payment is widely accepted; but you still need to keep some local currency for local transport, tips, and emergencies.
 However, in lots of developing countries, cash payment is still the norm.
 In such cases, you are left with no option but to carry substantial amounts of cash with you at all times.
 Here is a handy guide to keeping your money safe and secure while you travel the world.

 1).
 Trim your wallet before you leave

 When you are about to travel, take the time to check the contents of your wallet and remove everything that is not needed – local credit cards, club cards, library cards, shopping cards, metro cards, and so on.
-Just keep the essentials with you, like the ID card, couple of credit/debit cards, driving license, insurance card, etc. A bulky card is not only inconvenient but also catches the eye of pickpockets.
+Just keep the essentials with you, like the ID card, a couple of credit/debit cards, driving license, an insurance card, etc. A bulky card is not only inconvenient but also catches the eye of pickpockets.
 It also helps to minimize the damage in case of any misfortune, as you will have fewer cards to replace.